vovanukas/codiblox-website/content/english/tutorials/noughts-crosses-tic-tac-toe-python-turtle.md

 #### Each mark should be placed one after another, where the player clicks.

-In Noughts and Crosses the players take turns to draw their marks.
+In Tic Tac Toe the players take turns to draw their marks.
 Although we cannot draw on our computer screen, we will track where each player clicks.

 {{< /tab >}}
 {{< /tabs >}}

 And that is it!
 If you have gone through the steps, you should know the plan already.
 But you can open the menu below to look at it in full.

-{{< accordion "Our plan for Noughts and Crosses" >}}
+{{< accordion "Our plan for Tic Tac Toe" >}}

 1. Create the playing grid.
 2. Draw an X and draw an O.